AmberMichaelis/AmberMichaelis/README.md

 - ❓  In the Top 5% of JavaScript Developers

-- ⚡  BS in Engineering, BS Computer Science, Cybersecurity, Machine Learning
+- ⚡  Engineering, Computer Science, Cybersecurity, Machine Learning

 - 🐑  CompTIA Security+ CE